By Nika Bosnic, for Summersalt Yoga

 With the arrival of summertime (just a few more days until the summer officially begins!) we see different action plans popping up everywhere: diet, fitness detox plans, you name it.

 I’ve never really been a fan of such plans because they would normally try to change your habits overnight and all at once.
 We’ve all done this.
-Waking up early, doing HIIT in the morning, meditating for 20 minutes, cutting out sugar completely, getting at least 8-hour sleep, etc. Let’s be honest, plan lasted for a week or so before we switched back to our old and not-so-healthy habits.
+Waking up early, doing HIIT in the morning, meditating for 20 minutes, cutting out sugar completely, getting at least 8-hour sleep, etc. Let’s be honest, the plan lasted for a week or so before we switched back to our old and not-so-healthy habits.

 So sticking to a habit can be difficult and we easily get disrupted because, hey, life keeps piling it on.
-And yet, for every problem there is a solution and after every failure, there is a success.
+And yet, for every problem, there is a solution and after every failure, there is a success.

-So here it is, THE plan that will change your life, turn you into the best version of yourself and leave you more self-confident and glowing inside-out than ever.
+So here it is, THE plan that will change your life, turn you into the best version of yourself, and leave you more self-confident and glowing inside-out than ever.
 Well, not really.
-Unfortunately, there are no shortcuts when it comes to habits and building new habits that will last more than a week (and that’s the goal, right?)takes time and determination.
+Unfortunately, there are no shortcuts when it comes to habits, and building new habits that will last more than a week (and that’s the goal, right?)takes time and determination.
 But the results are definitely rewarding.

 The list that follows is basically just my favorite tips & tricks that I’ve learned on my way of trying and failing and that will hopefully give you the motivational boost.
 Please note that everyone is different.
 No one should follow my choices exactly — you’ve got to figure out what works for you the best but at least now you have certain guidelines that might help you through and make the whole process much easier.